Patrykbarc/gymster-v2/README.md

 - `pnpm ese:codegen` - runs playwright code generator
 - `pnpm e2e:test` - runs end-to-end tests
 - `pnpm db:generate-types` - generates the database types
-- `pnpm db:pull` - pulls the database schema from Supabase
+- `pnpm db:dump` - dumps the database schema

 > ℹ **NOTE**<br/>
-> To perform the `db:pull` command, you need to have Docker Daemon running.
+> To perform the `db:dump` command, you need to have Docker Daemon running.<br/>
+> Also you must link your local environment to your Supabase project using `supabase link` command.

 ## Commit Convention